The Taliban in Afghanistan

 The Taliban have been led for decades by a leadership council, called the Rahbari Shura.
 It is better known as the Quetta Shura, named for the city in Pakistan where Mullah Mohammed Omar, the Taliban’s first leader, and his top aides are believed to have taken refuge after the U.S. invasion.
 (Omar died in 2013 and was succeeded by Mullah Akhtar Mohammad Mansour, who was killed in a 2016 U.S. air strike in Pakistan.)
 Today, the Rahbari Shura is thought by analysts to oversee the Taliban government’s work, though its precise role is unclear.
 It is led by Mawlawi Hibatullah Akhundzada, who has not been seen publicly in years.
-(Taliban officials claimed in 2021 that Akhundzada visited an educational institution, but no photos or videos of such an appearance were made public.
+(Taliban officials said in 2022 that Akhundzada had visited Kabul, but no photos or videos of such an appearance were made public.
 An audio recording of a speech he reportedly gave was released.)

 The government is led by a thirty-three-member caretaker cabinet.
 All ministers are men and are former Taliban officials or individuals loyal to the group.
 A majority are ethnic Pashtuns, and some are considered terrorists by the United States and are sanctioned by the United Nations.
 Mohammad Hassan Akhund, who was close with Omar, is acting prime minister.
 Taliban cofounder Mullah Abdul Ghani Baradar, who led peace negotiations with the United States, is Akhund’s deputy.
 Sirajuddin Haqqani—who is acting head of the Haqqani Network, a militant group in Afghanistan’s southeast and Pakistan’s northwest with close ties to the Taliban, al-Qaeda, and Pakistan’s intelligence services—is the acting interior minister.
 Mullah Muhammad Yaqoub, Omar’s son, is acting defense minister.
 Mawlawi Amir Khan Muttaqi is the acting foreign minister, and Zabihullah Mujahid is the government’s spokesperson.